Wintermute0110/Wintermute0110.github.io/LKESG/Linux-gamepad-configuration.md

 Nowadays most gamepads will work out of the box with Linux but ocasionally your may run into trouble.
 Here I will give you some examples about how to test your gamepads and how to connect/associate Bluetooth gamepads.
 More specific details about gamepad configuration are given in the Kodi, EmulationStation, Retroarch and MAME sections.

-## Logitech F710
+## Logitech F710 gamepad

+### Standard configuration

 The wireless joystick I have is a Logitech F710.
-More info and documentation [here](http://gaming.logitech.com/en-us/product/f710-wireless-gamepad)
+More info and documentation can be found [here](http://gaming.logitech.com/en-us/product/f710-wireless-gamepad).

-This is the output of `dmesg` just after the joystick is plugged in
+This is the output of `dmesg` just after the joystick is plugged in (change this to use `journald -k -f`)

 ```
 [ 1161.417155] usb 2-1.7: new full-speed USB device number 6 using ehci_hcd